-Watchfolders are directories on your computer that Pinnacle Studio monitors.
-If you add media files such as video clips to a watchfolder, or one of its subfolders, they automatically become part of the Library.
+You can turn on Watchfolders to monitor directories on your computer.
+If you add media files such as video clips to a watchfolder, or one of its subfolders, the files automatically become part of a Media Library branch in the Asset Tree.
 Updating occurs each time the application is launched and while the application is running.

 Watchfolders are set up on the Watchfolders page of the Setup control panel.
 For each folder that you add, you can specify that either one particular supported media type will be 'watched for', or all of them.
-Please see "Chapter 12: Setup" on page 365 for more information.
+Please see "Chapter 12: Setup" on page 367 for more information.